- 900 Exposition Blvd. Los Angeles, CA 90007

 - Hours: 9:30 am - 5 pm daily

 In the hills of Griffith Park, a mountain lion roams.
 His name is P-22.

 Born in the western Santa Monica Mountains, P-22 crossed both the 405 and 101 freeways, eventually reaching Griffith Park.
 He lives alone in this small territory by the Hollywood sign, surrounded and confined by the city of L.A.
-P-22 was first spotted by now NHMLA Citizen Science Coordinator Miguel Ordeñana in 2012 as part of the Griffith Park Connectivity Study, a joint effort of Cooper Ecological and the U.S. Geological Survey.
+P-22 was first spotted by now NHMLA Community Science Coordinator Miguel Ordeñana in 2012 as part of the Griffith Park Connectivity Study, a joint effort of Cooper Ecological and the U.S. Geological Survey.

 A new 500-square-foot installation on the Ground Level of the Museum (across from the Nature Lab) follows his extraordinary story and the challenges he faces.
 Visitors will see a large map where the cat lives, hear a soundscape of his habitat, and watch camera trap footage gathered by NHMLA’s scientists.
 Check out how this charismatic cat made L.A. his home.